 Propagating Pawpaw Suckers vs. Other Methods

 Pawpaw sucker propagation is difficult but, if successful, it has several advantages over seed propagation.
-Plants grown from root suckers should produce fruit in 2 to 3 years, and they should have the same characteristics as the parent tree, since they are genetically identical to it.
+Plants grown from root suckers should produce fruit in two to three years, and they should have the same characteristics as the parent tree, since they are genetically identical to it.

 Growing pawpaws from seed is the most common method for home propagation.
-Plants grown from seed usually produce fruit between 4 to 8 years after sowing.
+Plants grown from seed usually produce fruit between four to eight years after sowing.
 Pawpaw seeds must be treated with cold stratification to break dormancy, and they take about 45 to 60 days to emerge from the soil after sowing.
-Be sure to germinate them in deep containers (such as tree pots), because the root grows to be over a foot long (30 cm.) before the shoot emerges from the soil.
+Be sure to germinate them in deep containers (such as tree pots), because the root grows to be over a foot long (31 cm.) before the shoot emerges from the soil.

 Grafting is a common method of growing pawpaw.
-A grafted tree can produce fruit in as little as 2 to 3 years.
+A grafted tree can produce fruit in as little as two to three years.
 Chip budding is the most common grafting technique, but other techniques can also be successful.